 • We will abide by our safeguarding policies on the website.
-If we are concerned that someone may harm themselves or someone else in any way or be harmed by someone else, we may have a duty to disclose this to the relevant authorities (e.g. if someone discloses or we suspect domestic violence or controlling behavior).
+If we are concerned that someone may harm themselves or someone else in any way or be harmed by someone else, we may have a duty to disclose this in line with our policies (e.g. if someone discloses or we suspect domestic violence or controlling behaviour).
 If the danger is immediate, ring 999; otherwise, Charles de Lacy can advise on the next steps.